 On February 19, 1910, British neurophysiologist and robotician William Grey Walter was born.
 Walter is best known for linking learning with a particular brain wave as revealed by measurements by electroencephalograph.
 But his most famous work was his construction of some of the first electronic autonomous robots.

 It is believed that William Walter was influenced by the Russian physiologist Ivan Pavlov, who is best known for his research in the field of classical conditioning.
-Walted also visited the lab of the German psychiatrist, best known as the inventor of the electroencephalograph in order to be able to measure electrical activity in the brain.
+Walter also visited the lab of the German psychiatrist Hans Berger, best known as the inventor of the electroencephalograph in order to be able to measure electrical activity in the brain.
 Berger is also famous for discovering the alpha wave rhythm known as “Berger’s wave“.

 Next to his work on brain waves, William Grey Walter became mostly famous for his electronic autonomous robots.
 Walter intended to prove that rich connections between a small number of brain cells could give rise to very complex behaviors.
 Walter’s first robots were constructed during the later 1940s and were named Elmer and Elsie, and overall Walter named the device Machina speculatrix.
 Due to their shape and their slow movements, the robots were often described as tortoises.
 Elmer and Elsie were three-wheeled and were capable of phototaxis.
 They even found their recharging station when they ran low on battery power.

 With the help of these “tortoises”, Walter conducted many experiments.
 For instance, he placed a light on their nose and observed the robot as they watched themselves in a mirror.
 According to William Walter, the robot started “flickering” and he continued to argue that if this kind of behavior was observed in an animal, it “might be accepted as evidence of some degree of self-awareness.”